The Best Easy Rocky Road Fudge

 Step 1: Preheat & Prep Pan

-Start by lining an 8×8-inch square baking dish with parchment paper or wax paper.
-Leave a little overhang on the sides so you can easily lift the fudge out later.
-Set this aside.
+Line an 8×8-inch square baking dish with parchment paper or wax paper.
+I like to leave a little overhang on the sides so I can easily lift the entire block of fudge out later.
+Set the pan aside.

 Step 2: Melt the Base

 In a medium saucepan, combine your chocolate chips, sweetened condensed milk, and butter.
-Place the pan over medium heat.
-Stir continuously, making sure to scrape the bottom so nothing burns.
-Keep stirring until the chocolate is completely melted and the mixture is smooth and glossy.
+Place it over medium heat.
+Stir continuously, making sure to scrape the bottom so nothing burns, until the chocolate is completely melted and the mixture is gorgeously smooth.

-Remove the saucepan from the heat.
-Working quickly before the fudge starts to set, fold in exactly half of your mini marshmallows and half of your sliced almonds (or walnuts).
+Immediately remove the saucepan from the heat.
+Quickly fold in exactly half of your mini marshmallows and half of your sliced almonds (or walnuts).

-Quickly pour the warm fudge mixture into your prepared baking dish.
-Use a spatula to spread it out into an even layer.
-Immediately sprinkle the remaining marshmallows and nuts evenly over the top, pressing them down just a tiny bit gently so they stick to the fudge.
+Pour the warm fudge mixture into your prepared baking dish, using a silicone spatula to spread it into an even layer.
+Take your remaining marshmallows and nuts and sprinkle them generously over the top, pressing them down just a tiny bit so they stick to the fudge.

-Cover the baking dish and pop it into the refrigerator for at least 2 hours.
-Once it is firm to the touch, lift the fudge out using the parchment paper overhang, place it on a cutting board, and slice it into squares.
+Cover the dish and pop it into the refrigerator for at least 2 hours to set.
+Once firm, use the parchment paper to lift the fudge out, cut it into squares, and enjoy!

 What to Serve It With